kubevirt/katacoda-scenarios/kubevirt-upgrades/step1.md

 #### Deploy a VM

-The command below applies a YAML definition of a virtual machine into our current Kubernetes environment:
+Once all the containers are with the status "Running" you can execute the command below for applying a YAML definition of a virtual machine into our current Kubernetes environment:

+First, let's wait for all the pods to be ready like previously provided example:

+`kubectl wait --for condition=ready pod -l name=kubevirt -n virt-api --timeout=300s kubectl wait --for condition=ready pod -l name=kubevirt -n virt-controller --timeout=300s kubectl wait --for condition=ready pod -l name=kubevirt -n virt-handler --timeout=300s`{{execute}}

+And proceed with the VM creation:

 `kubectl apply -f https://raw.githubusercontent.com/kubevirt/demo/master/manifests/vm.yaml`{{execute}}

-Check that the VM is defined (using commands above):
+Using the command below for checking that the VM is defined:

 `kubectl get vms`{{execute}}